HOME Back

 Hakusan City Tourism League

-Experience the misogi purification ceremony, cleansing your mind and body in a pond filled with water that has trickled down through the rocks of sacred Mt.
+Experience the misogi purification ceremony, cleansing your mind and body in a pond filled with cold water that has trickled down through the rocks of sacred Mt.
 Hakusan over centuries.
 The priests of Shirayama-Hime Shrine will guide you through the ancient words and actions of this Shinto ceremony.
 Unlike other purification rituals you may have heard of, this one does not involve waterfall training.

 During the misogi ritual at Shirayama-Hime Shrine, you are cleansed and reconnect with the natural world.
 Just like the water that flows down from the summit of Mt.
 Hakusan, nourishing the land on its way to the sea and then evaporating to once again fall on the mountain as rain or snow, we too are part of the cycles of nature.
-The misogi rite allows us to connect with water and nature, and to feel grateful for these blessings.
+The misogi rite allows us to connect with water and nature, and to feel grateful for these blessings

 How to get there